Wu Jingyu: Career

 On February 3, 2019, in the women's under 53 kg final of the World Taekwondo Federation Fujairah Open, Wu Jingyu returned from postpartum and defeated her teammate Liu Kaiqi 26:2 to win the championship in her debut.
 On April 28, 2019, in the women's under-49 kg final of the 2019 World Taekwondo Grand Slam Championship Series Spring Qualifications, Wu Jingyu defeated South Korean player Jiang Baola 9:5 and 18:4 in two games to win the title.
 Win the championship.
-On October 21, in the women's 49kg final of the 2019 World Taekwondo Grand Prix Sofia Station, Wu Jingyu defeated the Rio Olympic champion Kim So-hee of South Korea 24:8, and once again won the highest award of the World Taekwondo Grand Prix after 4 years. tower.
-On December 7, in the women's 49kg final of the 2019 World Taekwondo Grand Prix Finals held in Moscow, Russia, Wu Jingyu lost to Serbian player Bogdanovic and won the runner-up.
-On December 19, in the women's 49kg final of the 2019 World Taekwondo Grand Slam Championship Series held in Wuxi, Jiangsu, Wu Jingyu lost to Thailand's Ongpadanaji and won the runner-up.
+On October 21, in the women's 49 kg final of the 2019 World Taekwondo Grand Prix Sofia Station, Wu Jingyu defeated the Rio Olympic champion Kim So-hee of South Korea 24:8, and once again won the highest award of the World Taekwondo Grand Prix after 4 years. tower.
+On December 7, in the women's 49 kg final of the 2019 World Taekwondo Grand Prix Finals held in Moscow, Russia, Wu Jingyu lost to Serbian player Bogdanovic and won the runner-up.
+On December 19, in the women's 49 kg final of the 2019 World Taekwondo Grand Slam Championship Series held in Wuxi, Jiangsu, Wu Jingyu lost to Thailand's Ongpadanaji and won the runner-up.

 On July 14, 2021, Wu Jingyu was selected into the list of taekwondo athletes for the Chinese Sports Delegation at the 2020 Tokyo Olympics.

-On July 24, in the quarter-finals of the women's 49kg taekwondo category at the Tokyo Olympics, Wu Jingyu unexpectedly lost to Spanish player Cerezo by a score difference.
+On July 24, in the quarter-finals of the women's 49 kg taekwondo category at the Tokyo Olympics, Wu Jingyu unexpectedly lost to Spanish player Cerezo by a score difference.
 In the subsequent rematch, Wu Jingyu lost to Serbian player Bodanovic 9-12 and missed the opportunity to compete for his third Olympic medal.

 On February 3, 2022, Wu Jingyu became the torchbearer of the Beijing Winter Olympics and participated in the Winter Olympics torch relay at Badaling Great Wall.

 On June 25, 2023, the first Olympic e-sports week entered the final day of competition.
 In the competition of the Taekwondo event "Virtual Taekwondo", two-time Olympic champion and Chinese star Wu Jingyu won the third place.
 At the same time, this bronze medal is also the first medal won by the Chinese delegation in the history of Olympic esports.